-Mr. Burian joined MSG after 10 years at Cablevision, where he played an instrumental role in many of the company's strategic transactions, including the acquisitions of Sundance Channel, Newsday Media Group and 4Connections, as well as the sale of the Fox Sports New England and Fox Sports Bay Area regional sports networks.
+Before joining MSG, Mr. Burian worked for 10 years at Cablevision Systems Corporation, where he played an instrumental role in many of the company's strategic transactions, including the acquisitions of Sundance Channel, Newsday Media Group and 4Connections, as well as the sale of the Fox Sports New England and Fox Sports Bay Area regional sports networks.
 From 2005 to 2009, Mr. Burian served as senior vice president, associate general counsel and business affairs at Cablevision, providing legal and strategic counsel to the company’s executive management.
 He also oversaw the legal staff responsible for various corporate legal matters, including real estate and employee benefits, and supported Cablevision's PVI Virtual Media Services subsidiary, including as a board member.
 Previously, Mr. Burian served as vice president, associate general counsel for three years.
 He joined Cablevision in 2000 as assistant general counsel.

-Mr. Burian serves on the boards of the Garden of Dreams Foundation, a non-profit organization that works closely with all areas of MSG to help brighten the lives of children facing obstacles; Tribeca Enterprises, which owns and operates the acclaimed Tribeca Film Festival; Fuse Media, the owner of premier music and entertainment television networks; and the American Society for Yad Vashem, a non-profit that works in partnership with Yad Vashem in Jerusalem to support global Holocaust remembrance, research and education.
+Mr. Burian serves on the boards of Boston Calling Events, Tribeca Enterprises and Fuse Media.
+He also serves on the boards of the Garden of Dreams Foundation, a non-profit organization that works closely with all areas of MSG to help brighten the lives of children facing obstacles; and the American Society for Yad Vashem, a non-profit that works in partnership with Yad Vashem in Jerusalem to support global Holocaust remembrance, research and education.